 Cedar Key Workout on WaterfrontMarch 14, 2020 Park in Cedar Key 192 2nd Street Cedar Key, FL 32625 View Map Organized by Cedar Key Workout on Waterfront

 Your Advantage member discount automatically applies at checkout

 Park in Cedar Key192 2nd Street Cedar Key, FL 32625

-Cedar Key Chamber of Commerce is holding the 3rd Annual Workout on Waterfront (WoW) Event.
+Cedar Key Chamber of Commerce is holding the Annual Workout on Waterfront (WoW) Event.
 WoW will consist of four races located in Cedar Key, Florida which include a 1K, Walk/Run, 5K Walk/Run, Kayak Challenge and Recycled Regatta.
-The proceeds from this event will support the City of Cedar Key, renovation of the tennis courts at Cedar Key School, Children's table in Levy County and 2019 International Coastal Clean-up.
+The proceeds from this event will support the Children's table in Levy County and 2020 International Coastal Clean-up. and a splash park

 Bow WoW Dogs and their best friend can join us for a walk/run around beautiful downtown Cedar Key.
 Race begins at 8:00 a.m. in the city.
 Dogs must be on a leash.
 We will provide biodegradable waste bags and treats for all.